fairdirect/foodrescue-app/README.md

     * Use a different build directory, such as `build/Android.ConsoleKit.Release`.
     * Use `CMAKE_BUILD_TYPE=Release`.
 (TODO: Change this to the `RelMinSize` or similar value to create a minimum size release package.)
+    * Instead of `make create-apk`, run:

+        ```
+        make create-apk ARGS="--sign $(readlink -f ../path/to/your/android_release.keystore) foodrescue --storepass your-keystore-password"
+        ```

-    * Instead of `make create-apk`, run `make create-apk ARGS="--sign $(readlink -f ../path/to/your/android_release.keystore) foodrescue --storepass your-keystore-password"`.
-This is document in the KDE ECM [AndroidToolchain help page](https://api.kde.org/ecm/toolchain/Android.html#deploying-qt-applications) and in the output of `/opt/qt/5.12.5/android_armv7/bin/androiddeployqt --help`.
+        This is documented in the KDE ECM [AndroidToolchain help page](https://api.kde.org/ecm/toolchain/Android.html#deploying-qt-applications) and in the output of `/opt/qt/5.12.5/android_armv7/bin/androiddeployqt --help`.

 2. **Increment the Android version code by one.** Each APK uploaded to Google Play needs its own unique version code, including the separate builds for armeabi-v7a and arm64-v8a that we create in this process ([source](https://stackoverflow.com/a/56361240)).
 Increment only by one, which affects only the packaging version according to our own conventions used for the Android version code.